 In Mark Few’s tenure, Gonzaga has seen a progressive increase in professional-caliber talent.
 The four Gonzaga graduates in the NBA all happen to be bigs, but there have been a handful of lead guards that have spent some time in the NBA, G League, and overseas.
 While John Stockton is certainly the outlier as an all-time NBA great, the likes of Jeremy Pargo, David Stockton, and Nigel Williams-Goss have all parlayed their collegiate success at Gonzaga into respective shots at professional basketball careers.

-Though Perkins may be unlikely to hear his name called on draft night, he has a shot at a two-way contract with a strong NBA Summer League showing.
+Though Perkins may be unlikely to hear his name called on draft night, he'll be a likely recipient of an Exhibit-10 deal, which could be converted to a two-way contract with a strong NBA Summer League showing.
 If the stars don’t align for an immediate shot at the NBA, Perkins projects to follow in the footsteps of Williams-Goss (currently with Greek powerhouse Olympiacos) and carve out a fruitful European career.

 Write something about yourself.
 No need to be fancy, just an overview.